Christopher P. Conniff

-- Representing multiple financial services firms in connection with the criminal insider trading investigation by the U.S. Attorney’s office for the Southern District of New York and the SEC.
+- Representing multiple hedge funds in connection with the criminal insider trading investigation by the U.S. Attorney’s office for the Southern District of New York and the SEC.

 - Representing a not-for-profit non-sectarian hospital in a public corruption investigation by the U.S. Attorney’s office for the Eastern District of New York.

 - Represented at trial son of former New York State Majority Leader Dean Skelos on public corruption charges.